jntm7/Yumikord/README.md

-# Subaru - an fun and helpful bot for your Discord server!
+# Subaru
+Elevate your Discord community with this versatile and multifunctional bot!

 ## Step 1: